*This page last updated: 25 April, 2021 15:00 PST. (Log of recent changes)

 II Advanced Engines: +1 Movement

-III Deck Crews: can heal after attacking.
+III Deck Crews: can heal after

 IV Supercarrier: Heal outside of friendly territory.